MKorablyov/LambdaZero/docs/source/index.rst

 * bullet 2
 * some other thing

 more relevant text.
-You can create `rst` files in the source folder and link them here.
+You can create `rst` files in the source folder and link them here, like this

 Something important
 ---------------------------------------